aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ```
 head# wpa_passphrase <ESSID> <password> > /etc/wpa_supplicant/wpa_supplicant.conf
 ```
-and then ad the following lines to the same file:
+and then add the following lines to the same file:
 ```
 #### /etc/wpa_supplicant/wpa_supplicant.conf
 ...
 ctrl_interface=/run/wpa_supplicant
 update_config=1
 ```
-For the sake of security, remove any clear-text passwords from the file.
+For the sake of security, make sure there are not any clear-text passwords in the file.
 Now find the wireless interface name with:
 ```
 # iw dev
 ```
 In my case, the interface is `wlan0`.
 Connect to the wifi and enable the `wpa_supplicant` on startup with:
 ```
-head# systemctl reenable wpa_supplicant.service
+head# systemctl enable wpa_supplicant.service
 head# service wpa_supplicant restart
 head# wpa_supplicant -B -Dwext -i wlan0 -c/etc/wpa_supplicant/wpa_supplicant.conf
 head# dhclient -v